 Ship the five principles and the completion schema first.
 Then add a warning-only scope hook.
 Do not start with a heavy enforcement system.
 You need local data before you know which drift patterns are real in your codebase.

 The useful version of the Karpathy principles is not more polite.
-It is more falsifiable.
+It's more falsifiable.

 Think Before Coding becomes a rule about uncertainty type.
 Simplicity First becomes a rule about boundaries and earned abstractions.
 Surgical Changes becomes a declared-scope contract.
 Goal-Driven Execution becomes adversarial verification with a stop rule.
 Calibrated Communication makes the final report reviewable.